WKelley/SimpleSentAnalysis/DatasetAnalaysis.md

 ![Figure 3: Distribution of testing reviews in terms of word count.](./EDA_Figures/TestReviewLength.png) __Figure 3: Distribution of testing reviews in terms of word count.__

-In terms of labels, the testing dataset is divided directly in half.
+In terms of sentiment, the testing dataset is divided directly in half.
 200 thousand of the reviews have a "good" sentiment label and another 200 thousand have a "bad" sentiment label.